No need for further proof, coronavirus is real - Ketu South Director of Health

 “What other proof do you want in order to believe that COVID-19 is real?
 Across Ghana, you’ve heard stories about people including health workers contracting the virus.
 Even here in the Municipality, some of our staff have contracted COVID-19 with some dead.”

-Ketu South Municipality as of Monday recorded 93 confirmed cases of COVID-19 with five deaths, 67 recoveries and 21 active cases.
+Ketu South Municipality as at Monday recorded 93 confirmed cases of COVID-19 with five deaths, 67 recoveries and 21 active cases.

 The Director of Health called on the public to become the link that breaks the chain of spread of the virus by observing the instructions in force including wearing of face masks, regularly washing hands with soap and clean water, social distancing and sneezing/coughing in the crook of the elbow or using tissues.